the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02_webdesign/_index.md

 ---

-## [1] Process Journal
+## [1] Design Specification Document

-{{< write-action >}} **Find the Process Journal Document in your Google Drive folder.
-The purpose of the Process Journal is to outline your design specifications and track your ability to successfully implement your specifications.** You should also use a blank piece of paper to hand draw  a wireframe.
+{{< write-action >}} **Find the Design Specification Document in your Google Drive folder.
+The purpose of this document is to outline your design specifications and justify any changes to the design over time.** You should also use a blank piece of paper to hand draw  a wireframe.
 You should include a photo of this in your planning document.
 This should include a:

 - [wireframe](https://balsamiq.com/learn/articles/what-are-wireframes/#:~:text=A%20wireframe%20is%20a%20schematic,or%20website%20you're%20building.) - a hand-drawn blueprint that is used to think through the structure of a website
 - color palette - explanation for why you choose it
 - font(s) - explanation for why you choose it

 If your design specs change over time, that's okay!
-Just be sure to keep notes about what you changed and why.
+Just be sure to justify what you changed and why you changed it.

 ---